 Ensuring that your stairs are sturdily built with sufficient reinforcement costs a substantial amount of money but that only goes part way to explaining why installing a main staircase costs so much.

 Another main factor is the impact that the installation process has on the structure of your home.
-Whether you’re ripping out your old staircase and replacing it or adding one to a new-build property, considerations must be taken to protect the structural integrity and this too will add to the total cost of your project.
+Whether you’re ripping out your old staircase and replacing it or adding one to a new-build property, considerations must be taken to protect the structural integrity and this too will add to the total cost of your staircase remodel.

-Finally, there are aesthetics to consider.
+Finally, there are aesthetics of the staircase remodel to consider.

 Then there are all those finishing touches such as laying carpet, painting, or wood staining.